Mandatory course for students enrolled in the bachelor’s programme Security Studies.

 Research Methods 3 focuses on strengthening the analytical skills that you have developed in Research Methods 1 and 2.
 It aims to enhance your knowledge and skills in how to analyse and interpret research in the field of security studies.
-The focus is on advancing and applying your methodological and analytical skills, interpreting and critiquing results, and connecting methodologies to "the big picture" of the research.
-Key elements of this course are: 1) assessing the design and execution of studies and 2) gaining ‘hands on’ experience with advanced analyses.
+The focus is on advancing and applying your methodological and analytical skills, interpreting and criticising results, and seeing the big picture.
+Key elements of this course are assessing the design and execution of existing successful and flawed studies and gaining ‘hands on’ experience with advanced analyses.

 The course is divided into two parts.
-The first part focuses on some essential research methodologies in security studies.
+The first part focuses on the essential methodologies in the research in security studies.
 Particular focus will be placed upon developing critical thinking skills.
-In the second part of the course, you are asked to choose between two specialisation tracks, covering i) advanced qualitative analyses OR ii) advanced quantitative analyses.
-You are advised to choose your track based on the methodology of your bachelor thesis.
-In these tracks you will form a research question, analyse data and write up the results and conclusion in a scientific manner.
+In the second part of the course, two specialisation tracks are offered, covering i) advanced qualitative analyses and ii) advanced quantitative analyses.
+You are recommended to choose one of these tracks based on the methodology of your bachelor thesis.
+In these tracks you will form a research question, analyse the provided data and write up the results and conclusion in a scientific manner.

 At the end of this course, you:

 Are familiar with how quantitative and qualitative research is set up and conducted;